katieoconn/pregnancy-ibd/pages/pregnancy_colectomy.md

 **Colectomy**

-A colectomy does not affect fertility.
-However, removal of the rectum can reduce fertility IF the fallopian tubes are damaged during surgery OR if adhesions (scar tissue) forms after the surgery.
-Unfortunately, often there is no way to predict this will happen.
-Therefore, if you require this surgery or have had this surgery, please discuss with your surgeon and gynecologist/obstetrician regarding your plans to become pregnant
+A colectomy does not generally affect one's ability to carry pregnancy to term.